markuryy/finetuned-paligemma-inference/readme.md

 # Finetuned PaliGemma Inference

-This repository contains scripts for running inference using a finetuned PaliGemma model.
-The script processes images from a specified directory, generates captions using the model, and saves each caption as a text file corresponding to the image filename.
+~~This repository contains scripts for running inference using a finetuned PaliGemma model.
+The script processes images from a specified directory, generates captions using the model, and saves each caption as a text file corresponding to the image filename.~~

+I am only using this repository to host the conversion script now.
+Please see [MPIC](https://github.com/markuryy/paligemma-image-captioner) (Markury's Paligemma Image Captioner) for proper inference tools and a colab/jupyterlab notebook to use the script.

 ## Repository Contents

-- `paligemma_inference.py`: Main script for running inference.
+- `paligemma_inference.py`: ~~Main script for running inference.~~
+- `convert_to_hf.py`: Conversion script from Transformers.
 - `download_tokenizer.py`: Script to download the tokenizer model.
 - `requirements.txt`: List of required packages.
 - `README.md`: Instructions for setting up and running the scripts.